 - First-Year Programs will obtain written approval from department head/supervisor for faculty and staff before final selection.

-- Final selection determined by Director of First-Year Programs, and is approved by the First-Year Council.
+- Final selection determined by Director of First-Year Programs and Associate Provost of Student Success and approved by the First-Year Council.

 Benefits for faculty and staff

 - Opportunities for interdisciplinary collaboration and pedagogical innovation.

 - Increased awareness of students' academic and personal needs.

 - Contributing to the success and retention of first-year students.

 I teach GEP 101 because it allows me to connect with students in a different way from my normal work at MSU! - Three-time GEP 101 instructor

 |Classification of Faculty/Staff||Compensation Per Section|

 |Staff with Doctorate||$2,400|